Constraints allow you to define the conditions under which an offer will be displayed.

-The Offer eligibility section allows you to restrict the offer to specific profiles that you define using segments or decision rules.
+The Offer eligibility section allows you to restrict the offer to specific profiles that you define using audiences or decision rules.

-Learn more on using segments versus decision rules in this section.
+Learn more on using audiences versus decision rules in this section.

 By default, the All visitors option is selected, meaning that any profile will be eligible to be presented the offer.

-You can also limit the presentation of the offer to the members of one or several Adobe Experience Platform segments.
+You can also limit the presentation of the offer to the members of one or several Adobe Experience Platform audiences.

-To do this, activate the Visitors who fall into one or multiple segments option, then add one or several segments from the left pane and combine them using the And / Or logical operators.
+To do this, activate the Visitors who fall into one or multiple audiences option, then add one or several audiences from the left pane and combine them using the And / Or logical operators.